gracenolan/Notes/interview-study-notes-for-security-engineering.md

 	- Pros and cons of Python vs C, Java, etc.
 	- Understand common functions very well, be comfortable in the language.

 ## Security themed coding challenges

+These security engineering challenges focus on text parsing and manipulation, basic data structures, and simple logic flows.
+Give the challenges a go, no need to finish them to completion because all practice helps.

 - Cyphers / encryption algorithms
+	- Implement a cypher which converts text to emoji or something.
 	- Be able to implement basic cyphers.

 - Parse arbitrary logs
-	- Practice text parsing.
+	- Collect logs (of any kind) and write a parder which pulls out specific details (domains, executable names, timestamps etc.)

 - Web scrapers
-	- Another way to practice text parsing.
+	- Write a script to scrape information from a website.

 - Port scanners
-	- Practice parsing network information.
+	- Write a port scanner or detect port scanning.

 - Botnets
-	- How would you build ssh botnet.
+	- How would you build ssh botnet?

 - Password bruteforcer
+	- Generate credentials and store successful logins.

-- Scrape meta data from PDFs
+- Scrape metadata from PDFs
+	- Write a mini forensics tool to collect identifying information from PDF metadata.

+- Recover deleted items
+	- Most software will keep deleted items for ~30 days for recovery.
+Find out where these are stored.
-- Script to recover deleted items
+	- Write a script to pull these items from local databases.

+- Malware signatures
-- A program that looks for malware signatures in binaries / code samples
+	- A program that looks for malware signatures in binaries and code samples.
+	- Look at Yara rules for examples.

+Put your work-in-progress scripts on GitHub and link to them on your resume/CV.
+Resist the urge to make your scripts perfect or complete before doing this.